 How badly is blood needed?

 Blood supplies can vary depending on the region and time of year.
 As donor qualifications continue to become more strict and as the donor population ages, our nation is at risk of a low blood supply.
 If you are eligible, your blood donations are needed.
 Please help our community meet our patients' needs.

 What if I have more questions?

-Please contact ARUP Blood Services at (801) 583-2787 ext.
-2639 or email@example.com.
+Please contact ARUP Blood Services by phone at 801-583-2787 ext.
+2649 or email firstname.lastname@example.org.
 We will help you with the planning and promotion to help make your drive the best it can be.